YanWittmann/launch-anything/doc/how-to.md

 only thing you can change is the choice to deactivate them by left-clicking the according badge.
 These runtime tiles are currently only available:

-- Go Website: Enter `go` and any search term to use the `I`m Feeling Lucky` functionality and instantly open the corresponding website.
+- Go Website: Enter `go` and any search term to use the `I'm Feeling Lucky` functionality and instantly open the corresponding website.
-- Math Expression: Enter any mathematical expression and let the application calculate the result.
-You can include mathematical expressions like `pow(2,4)` or `sqrt(4)`.
-  You can also define variables first by typing in `x = 2` and then use `x` in your expression.
-- Chart Generator: Enter a function and optionally a range and step size to generate a chart.
-Example: `sin(x)` or `sin(x) + cos(x) for 0,10,0.1`.
-If you have already generated a chart before, a new option appears to show the currently inputted function and the previous one in one chart.
 - Wiki Search: Enter `wiki` and any search term to display the short description of the Wikipedia article.
 Press enter to open the article in your browser.
 - Timeout: `timeout` or `to` and a duration in minutes the bar should remain inactive.
 Timeout mode can be deactivated